criteo/NinjaTurtlesMutation/README.md

 This command will start a mutation test on all the methods, of every classes contained in the PrimeFinderMutationPlayground namespace.
-The output structure is like the "class mode" described in the previous section, except it will cover more methods:
+The output is like the "class mode" described in the previous section, except it will cover more methods:

 ```